-When Arby’s president Rob Lynch checked out his newsfeed Wednesday morning, he noticed a headline that made him surprise if he was having a meat-sweats inducing nightmare.
-An internet site prides itself on being the “ultimate supply for all things vegan” claimed the chain, whose slogan is “we have the meats,” changed into in talks with Impossible Foods to add a plant-based totally burger to the menu.
+When Arby’s President Rob Lynch checked out his newsfeed Wednesday morning, he noticed a headline that made him surprise if he was having a meat-sweats-inducing nightmare.
+An internet site prides itself on being the “ultimate supply for all things vegan,” claimed the chain, whose slogan is “we have the meats,” changed into talks with Impossible Foods to add a plant-based totally burger to the menu.

 An Impossible Foods spokesperson declined to speak to media reports of Arby’s coming near them approximately a partnership, telling Fortune the meatless startup is “presently centered on scaling operations to fulfill the growing demand for its products on the greater than 7,000 eating places where it’s miles presently sold, from single-unit restaurants to countrywide chains.”